systemd/mkosi/mkosi/resources/mkosi.md

 `Include=`, `--include=`, `-I`
 :   Include extra configuration from the given file or directory.
 The
-    extra configuration is included immediately after parsing the setting, except when a default is set using `@Include=`, in which case the configuration is included after parsing all the other configuration files.
+    extra configuration is included immediately after parsing the setting, except when used on the command line, in which case the extra configuration is included after parsing all command line arguments.

     Note that each path containing extra configuration is only parsed once, even if included more than once with `Include=`.